java-VIP-Ben/FijiWater/README.md

-# FijiWater
-THROW EM IN THE WATER IM FROM FLORIDA BUT THE WRIST CUBAN
-#Fiji Water

-# 2023-2024 notes
-notes from class and not for anyone else like ever Hello!
+Hello!
 My name is Benjamin Lukens, and this is my repository of projects that I have done this year!

-git add .
-git commit -m "Whatever you are pushing to Git" git push
 I have written code in Python and Java throughout the year, and the majority of the projects do not overlap, showing the diversity of knowledge I have gained over the year.
 I have also created programs in android studio for mobile app development, and many of those projects build off of the principles I have learned this year in previous java programs.

-### Pull from the cloud
-git fetch
-git pull
 I am always looking forward for new challenges, and I am trying to get into colleges for Computer Science, Software Development, Networking, and Cybersecurity.
 I take many interests, but I have found a particular fondness for working with computers.
 I strive to do succeed in school, and I enjoy learning.
 I do particularly well in an organized environment.

 I have a part time job at a local engine and automotive shop, where I take apart and clean engines.
 I also matenience the machines that allow the company to conduct business.
 Though I am not particularly fond of it, I have experience in working with customers.
 Often times I take customer feedback and instruction to provide the bets service I possibly can.